AriaChrysalis/odin-recipes/README.md

 File and Folder Management

 Organize project files correctly (e.g., separating the main index file and recipe pages).
-This project focuses on building and reinforcing your foundational HTML skills without concern for aesthetics or advanced styling.
+This project focuses on building and reinforcing your foundational HTML skills without concern for aesthetics or advanced styling.testing 123